crisslokman/arch/README.md

 - eww-x11 | didnt use it really
 - mov-cli-git | a movie in terminal
 - gnome-keyring | this is needed so i can install the github app from the AUR
-- github-desktop
+- github-desktop | github terminal client to use the command `gh` on terminal
-- git-cli | github terminal client to use the command `gh` on terminal
+- git-cli |  which is `git` command
 - fzf

 ## i3-wm window manager